 John has been with CCM for several years and risen to the ranks of a senior developer with a team of junior developers working underneath him on an important project.
 Things are going well until the core software that CCM produces and distributes goes down.
 The error is quickly found and corrected, but CCM still received several customer complaints while the bug was being fixed.
 After it comes to light that John was the one who wrote the code that caused the error, he is verbally reprimanded then sent back to work.
 However, this error embarrassed John’s team lead, and they start to only give John tasks suitable for a newly hired junior developer to make a point.

-Participants were then asked to rate, on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree), the degree to which they believed the leader’s actions understandable.
+After reading this vignette, participants were then presented with the following statement: “The team lead’s response to John’s error is understandable” and asked to rate, on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree), the degree to which agreed with it.
 Both items can be seen in full in appendix B.

-Expectations of Perfectionism.
-In contrast with all other key outcome measures, the two items measuring expectations of perfectionism were which were not significantly correlated at all (r = -.01, p = 0.92).
-As such they were also analyzed independently instead of being aggregated into an overall score.

-As with the items assessing exploitation justification and mistreatment justification, vignettes describing an instance of a leader at CCM exhibiting expectations of perfectionism towards employees were shown to participants.
-For example, the following vignette was presented in item 1 of the measure:

-John finds that every time he submits work, it is sent back for revisions.
-Even when his code works, it will be sent back and not considered organized or formatted well enough.
-John goes in to talk with his team lead and asks why his work is never good enough when it has always been acceptable at his previous places of work.
-John’s team lead tells him that the standard for employees is higher at CCM than at other companies.
-While he understands John’s frustration and thinks John is a great employee, he will need to raise his standards even more if he wants to fit in here.
+Manipulation Check.
+To assess the effectiveness of our manipulation, participants completed two items designed to measure the degree to which they perceived CCM to be providing its employees with perks.
+The first item asked participants to agree to the following statement on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree): “From the description of CCM, I got the sense that they provide employees with considerable perks.”
+The second item asked participants to briefly summarize their impression of CCM as a company.
+These items were positively correlated (r = 0.27, p = <.001), however it was insufficient to justify aggregation, so they were analyzed separately.

-Next, participants were asked to rate how fair they considered the leaderships expectations on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree).
-Both items can be seen in full in appendix B.
+Attention Check.
+To ensure that participants were attentive while reading the information presented about CCM they were asked to answer two items that required they correctly identify the name of CCM and John amongst 4 multiple-choice options.
+If a participant failed to answer either question correctly, they were excluded from the study.
+Both items can be seen in appendix B.

-Proposed Analysis

-To test the impact of clan culture signalling perks on exploitation justification, mistreatment justification and expectations of perfectionism, independent t-tests will be used to measure the significance of differences the mean outcomes between participants who encounter information broadcasting that CCM offers novel perks to it’s employees or not.

-Pearson's R correlation tests will be performed on the relationships between all outcomes and the first item measuring the perceived amount of perks on a 7-point Likert scale.